ielab/DATA7901-IR-project-2022-sem1/sub-projects/1/README.md

-# Subproject 1 - DRs have problems with Entities
+# Subproject 1 - DRs Have Problems with Entities

 ## Overview
 Dense retrievers (DRs) are effective methods for searching large indexes.
 Previous work has however identified DRs fail on a specific type of queries: queries that contain entities.
 This project aims to replicate the previous work, extend their analysis, re-cast the investigation to a more streamlined and common ad-hoc search task on MS MARCO/TREC DL, and investigate whether this finding generalises across different DR methods.